ja-guzzle/docs/docs/how_to_guides/ingest_data/Watermark.md

 An example of applying the Watermark technique in MySQL can also be seen in the example below:

-insert into customer1_src values (11,'abc','xyz','Male',40,'2021-06-17 03:52:25');
+insert into customer1_src values (11,'ABC','XYZ','Male',40,'2021-06-17 03:52:25');

-​

-create table customer1_tgt(id int, first_name varchar(100), last_name varchar(100), gender varchar(100), age int, last_modified_dt timestamp,refresh_ts timestamp);
+create table customer1_tgt(id int, first_name varchar(100), last_name varchar(100), gender varchar(100), age int, last_modified_dt timestamp, refresh_ts timestamp);

-Here the insert into statement is used to insert a new record into our table.
+Here the insert into statement is used to insert a record into our table.

 The second statement uses 2 watermark columns: last_modified_dt timestamp and refresh_ts timestamp.